Place de Clichy: History

 In March 1814, at the close of the First French Empire, 800,000 soldiers of various foreign armies marched on Paris.
 After breaking through the barriers at Belleville and Pantin, they took the hill of Montmartre.
 Paris was protected in the north from Clichy to Neuilly, by 70,000 men of the garde nationale.
-In the face of the advancing enemy, the Maréchal de Moncey defended the barrière de Clichy.
+In the face of the advancing enemy, Marshal Bon-Adrien Jeannot de Moncey defended the barrière de Clichy.
 Moncey amassed 15,000 volunteers, tirailleurs – students from the École polytechnique and the École vétérinaire – and, despite their inexperience, valiantly resisted the Russian contingent until an armistice was declared on 30 March 1814.

 Monument

-A six-metre-tall bronze statue (Monument to Marshal Moncey), made by Amédée Donatien Doublemard and dedicated to de Moncey, stands on an ornate pedestal eight metres tall.
+A six-metre-tall bronze statue (Monument to Marshal Moncey), made by Amédée Donatien Doublemard and dedicated to Moncey, stands on an ornate pedestal eight metres tall.

 Metro station

 Served by the Place de Clichy Métro station, the area is accessible by lines 2 and 13.